Yutika2309/House_Price_Prediction/README.md

 # House Price Prediction
 This project dealt with a basic Linear Regression task of predicting the House Price values based on certain features.
+The project was done is steps- EDA, Feature Engineering and Scaling, Hypothesis Testing and finally Prediction.

 ## Libraries used:
 * Pandas -> 1.0.5